eldondev/gentoo-base/README.md

-==Filesystem Boilerplate for Purpose-Built Gentoo Installs==
+## Filesystem Boilerplate for Purpose-Built Gentoo Installs==

-This is just a tribute.
+> This is just a tribute.
-- Tenacious D
+> ~ *Tenacious D*

-= The goal of this git repository is to provide some filesystem boilerplate for a certain style of Gentoo installation for purpose-built systems. =
+*The goal of this git repository is to provide some filesystem boilerplate for a certain style of [Gentoo](https://www.gentoo.org) installation for purpose-built systems.*

 Gentoo is perhaps my favorite Linux distribution, and I've deployed it in a number of scenarios over time.
 It isn't usually for the faint of heart, and